Short answer

 What is meant by a gold 10 gulden?

 The term “gold 10 gulden” refers to Dutch 10-gulden gold coins struck during the nineteenth and early twentieth centuries.
 These coins were issued with fixed technical specifications and form an important part of Dutch numismatic history.
+Another well-known Dutch gold trade coin is the gold ducat.

 In practice, most gold 10 gulden coins date from the reign of King Willem I and later periods.
 Not every gold 10 gulden is rare.
 Many dates are relatively common and are mainly traded based on their gold content.